danicrosby/sorting-hat/README.md

 PROJECT OVERVIEW:

-Have the sorting hat introduce itself and start the sorting process by clicking on a button.
+The Hogwarts Sorting Hat introduce itself and start the sorting process by clicking on a button.
 A form will appear to input student's name to sort in a random Hogwarts house.
 On sorting a student, the form should clear and a card with the student and random house will be printed to the DOM and a button on the card to expel a student after they have been sorted.

 Houses are: (Gryffindor, Hufflepuff, Ravenclaw, Slytherin and Voldemort's Army)